Saniya1654/Generative-AI/README.md

-# 🤖 AI-Powered Recipe Recommendation System
+# 🤖 AI-Powered Recipe Assistant

-A **Generative AI** web application that suggests and creates recipes based on user preferences, dietary restrictions, and available ingredients.
-The system uses AI to generate custom recipes, adapt existing ones, and provide personalized cooking tips.
+A **Generative AI** project that can both suggest existing recipes and generate brand‑new ones based on your preferences, dietary restrictions, and available ingredients.
+It includes:
+- A no‑server CLI (with interactive wizard)
+- A FastAPI server (optional) exposing REST endpoints

 ## 🎯 Key Features